Ranakhamis/Books_store/README.md

 # This is a book store the covers the following functionalities:
+## Note that I gave you the normal view for the admin panel and another view using the gem because it wasn't a bit clear in the document

 1-Admin panel  => you can redirect to http://127.0.0.1:3000/admin/  after signing in for a better view <br>
 2- User/admin authentication and roles <br>